 - Light Control: Screens of nearly any brightness level can be viewed in completely dark home theaters.
 For daylight viewing of video projectors, a 2,500 lumens projector or brighter is considered the minimum brightness level.
 HDTVs are viewable in daylight.
 In either case, most home theaters benefit from having curtains and doors that allow you to shut out the light when needed.

-- Sound Control: Sound-absorbent insulated walls provide better sound quality within the theater and prevent noise from migrating to other rooms.
+- Sound Control: Soundproof your home theater room with sound-absorbent insulated walls that provide better sound quality within the theater and prevent noise from migrating to other rooms.
+Soundproof doors, drywall, and floor underlayment can also be installed.

 When to Build a DIY Home Theater